Eternia-Labs/apidocs/listZoneAssetsByZoneCategory.md

 Op name:

-> scgrids.listZoneUnitsByZoneCategory
+> scgrids.listZoneAssetsByZoneCategory

-This lists all the stayet level Zone Units/Assets
+This lists all the Zone assets by ZoneCategory

 ***Endpoint:***